developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

 **Possible Values**

-* Fully qualified path to plugin file.
+* Fully qualified path to plug-in file.

 > Note: The operating systems of some devices have case sensitive file systems.
 Therefore it is good practice to always keep URL values in the Config.xml file case identical to the names of the actual files.